Table of Contents:

 Although Google’s algorithms are constantly changing and improving so as to ensure that malicious or fraudulent websites don’t appear in their search results, even they admit that “no system is 100% perfect” and sometimes it will be up to the user to alert Google to malicious content.

 Google is committed to tackling fake websites that appear on Google Search.
 If Google detects content that is in violation of Google’s policies (for example, it’s an impersonated, scam, or fraudulent website) then usually Google’s algorithms will heavily demote that page in the search rankings.

 Google’s spam policies cover scraped content, hacked sites, and malware.
-You can report content to Google through two paths: a legal path, whereby you report a website or content for violating the law (for example, copyright or trademark law), or a Google policy path.
-It is important to note that if you make a complaint to Google with regards a policy violation, it will not serve as a legal notice.
+You can report a fraudulent website to Google through two paths: a legal path, whereby you report a website or content for violating the law (for example, copyright or trademark law), or a Google policy path.
+It is important to note that if you make a complaint to Google with regard to a policy violation, it will not serve as a legal notice.
 You will need to submit both complaints separately.

 By default, anti-phishing and anti-malware protections are enabled.
 Messages like these may pop up when the device is powered up and running.
 If you notice a notification like this, they advise you not to visit the site:

 The site ahead contains malware: The site you’re about to visit may attempt to install malware on your computer, which is a type of malicious software.

 Deceptive site ahead: There is a chance that the website you are trying to access is a “phishing” site.